jasperdj/getthereCodequalityStandards/README.md

 # Getthere Code quality Standards
 Get There's global code quality standards used by coworkers within the company.

+## Git strategy
+We have the GIT flow strategy.
+For simplification and automation one can use `Git Flow integration` plugin for IntelliJ.

 ## Java CheckStyle Configuration
 This configuration file enforces a proper use of the Java programming language.